sagemath/trac_to_gh/Issue 4233.md

 # Issue 4233: [with patch, needs review] fix doctest failure due to deprecation warning in calculus/all.py

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4233

 Original creator: jhpalmieri